binkley/kotlin-application-transactions/README.md

 * Units of work never interleave or overlap (units of work are collections of reads/writes that should have isolation from others)

+#### Ungoals

+* Support distributed transactions among multiple remote resources, or with the caller's code paths
+* Support all potential failure paths.
+  Exceptions unrelated to the remote resouce make this challenging

 ### Key terms

+- _Remote resource_ &mdash; as an independent remote state needing protection from concurrent updates
-- Read &mdash; an idempotent operation that does not modify any remote state
+- _Read_ &mdash; an idempotent, non-mutating operation on the remote resource
-- Write &mdash; any operation that modifies remote state
+- _Write_ &mdash; a mutating operation on the remote resource
-- Unit of work &mdash; collections of remote operations that have "all-or-none" semantics, and do not interleave with other operations or units of work
+- _Unit of work_ &mdash; a collection of remote operations that have "all-or-none" semantics, and do not interleave with other operations or units of work
+- _Exception hierarchy_ &mdash; for languages/platforms with exceptions, clients
+  handle application-specific exceptions rather a generic "it failed" exceptions, and should recognize failures related to transactions

 ### Assumptions and limitations